ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 Connection.Send(messageData, messageContext?, endOfMessage?)
 ~~~

-where messageData is the data object to send.
+where messageData is the data object to send, and messageContext allows

-The optional messageContext parameter allows adding Message Properties as
-described in {{message-props}}.
-Moreover, the messageContext can be used to identify Send Events related to a specific Message (see {{send-events}}) or to inspect meta-data related to the Message sent (see {{msg-ctx}}).
+adding Message Properties, identifying Send Events related to a specific
+Message or inspecting meta-data related to the Message sent (see {{msg-ctx}}).

 The optional endOfMessage parameter supports partial sending and is described in
 {{send-partial}}.

-Framers can be used to extend or modify the message data
-with additional information that can be processed at the receiver to detect message
-boundaries.
-This is further decribed in {{framing}}.

 ### Basic Sending {#send-basic}